I have a sweet tooth but used to avoid chocolates for obvious reasons. Not anymore. Now I can make my own healthy, guilt-free snacks.

 This dough mix does get sticky pretty quickly.

-For these exciting cookie recipes, use the popular thin mints (mint flavoured chocolate wafers with chocolate coating) or Trefoils (shortbread) Girl Scouts cookies as part of the ingredients.
+For these exciting cookie recipes, use the popular thin mints (mint-flavoured chocolate wafers with chocolate coating) or Trefoils (shortbread) Girl Scout cookies as part of the ingredients.

-- 1/2 a box of crushed Thin Mints Girl Scout Cookies
+- 1/2 box Thin Mints Girl Scout Cookies, crushed

 - 2 eggs